21 NCAC 10 .0213 CERTIFIED CHIROPRACTIC ASSISTANTS

 (2) Demonstrate that he or she graduated from high school or the equivalent;

-(4) Submit an application fee of thirty-five dollars ($35.00).
+(3) Submit an application fee of thirty-five dollars ($35.00); and

 (c) New Applicants – Level 1.

 (1) Education.
 In addition to the requirements set forth in Paragraph (b) of this Rule, new applicants shall submit evidence of completion of a clinical assistant education program at least 24 hours in length, of which at least 6 hours shall be in-person didactic training with an instructor or instructors who, based on education and experience, are competent to teach the portion of the curriculum they have been assigned.
 Credit for online coursework shall not exceed 18 hours, and all online coursework shall precede didactic training.
-The education program shall provide sufficient instruction in the five subjects set forth in G.S.
+The education program shall provide instruction in the five subjects set forth in G.S.
 90-143.4(c) to enable its graduates to satisfy all applicable standards of care.
 To obtain approval of an education program, the program sponsor shall submit to the Board, at least 60 days prior to the proposed starting date, all instructional materials to be used in the program, including a syllabus of the didactic training, and a curriculum vitae for each instructor.

 (d) New Applicants – Level 2.

 (1) Education.
 In addition to the requirements set forth in Paragraphs (b) and (c) of this Rule, new applicants shall complete a radiological technologist education program at least 50 hours in length, of which at least 6 hours shall be in-person didactic training with an instructor or instructors who, based on education and experience, are competent to teach the portion of the curriculum they have been assigned, and completion of the practical requirement as set forth in Subparagraph (d)(2) of this Rule.
-The education program shall provide sufficient instruction in the five subjects set forth in G.S.
+The education program shall provide instruction in the five subjects set forth in G.S.
 90-143.2 to enable its graduates to satisfy all applicable standards of care governing the production of X-rays.
 To obtain approval of an education program, the program sponsor shall submit to the Board, at least 60 days prior to the proposed starting date, all instructional materials to be used in the program, including a syllabus of the didactic training and a curriculum vitae for each instructor.
-Any person registered as "active" with the American Chiropractic Registry of Radiologic Technologists shall be deemed to have satisfied the educational requirements of this paragraph.
+Any person registered as "active" with the American Chiropractic Registry of Radiologic Technologists shall be deemed to have satisfied the educational requirements of this Paragraph.

 (2) Practical Requirement.
-Upon completion of the training set forth in Subparagraph (d)(1) of this Rule, a person desiring certification as a Certified Chiropractic Assistant – Level 2 shall undergo a Practical whereby the person is evaluated by his or her program sponsor on the following competencies while performing x-ray examinations under the in-person observation of a sponsor for four different patients:
+Upon completion of the training set forth in Subparagraph (d)(1) of this Rule, a person desiring certification as a Certified Chiropractic Assistant – Level 2 shall undergo a Practical Examination within six months of completing the written examination required in Paragraph (c)(2) of this Rule, whereby the person is evaluated by his or her program sponsor on the following competencies while performing x-ray examinations under the in-person observation of a sponsor for four different patients:

 (A) Image quality;